bryanbraun/bryanbraun.github.io/_posts/2019-03-28-the-unique-power-of-games-in-building-intuition.md

 > “Flipping through dimensions is remarkably intuitive...
 I shifted dimensions, messing about with this strange toy until I quickly understood most of the problems that I faced.”

-I remember sitting in my college linear algebra class while my professor tried to explain four-dimensional objects.
+Just the fact that a four-dimensional game can be “intuitive” is remarkable to me.
+I remember taking a math class where my professor tried to explain four-dimensional objects.
 She used several approaches, like math and various analogies.
 She even brought in a physical model of a hypercube.
 It wasn't until months later, after [I read Flatland]({{site.url}}/books/#flatland-a-romance-of-many-dimensions), that I started to get a feel for it.

 This Miegakure reviewer got a feel for it after a few minutes of playing with a video game.
-I think this is pretty remarkable.

 Did he have a rich and detailed understanding after just a few minutes?
 Of course not.
 It was just the start of an intuition.
 But it was something that he could build upon in further levels of the game as he was required to navigate that world, explore its corners, and push its constraints.